Thisislegit/BASE/README.md

 # BASE: Bridging the Gap between Cost and Latency for Query Optimization

+BASE is a two-stage RL-based framework that bridges the gap between cost and latency for training a learned query optimizer efficiently.
+For more details, check out the VLDB 2023 paper: [BASE: Bridging the Gap between Cost and Latency for Query Optimization.](https://www.vldb.org/pvldb/vol16/p1958-chen.pdf)

 ## Usage

 BASE is a two stage training framework for learned query optimizer: